jasp-stats/jasp-desktop/Docs/development/r-analyses-guide.md

   BinomialTest <- function(jaspResults, dataset, options) {

     ready <- (length(options$variables) > 0) # Only TRUE if 1 or more variables are provided

    ```

 </details>

 ## Step 3 - Reading the Dataset
-If your R function is called from JASP the dataset will not be provided directly to the analysis.
-Instead, you must ask for the dataset.
-This allows you to specify how variables must be read (e.g., as factor) and how missing values should be treated -- they can be ignored or excluded listwise.
-To read the dataset, call `.readDataSetToEnd()` with the following optional arguments
+After selecting a dataset in JASP, you still have to load it into your R analysis.
+Reading data is always a tricky matter.
+Computers are devoid of common sense, so very often we have to explicitly specify how variables must be interpreted (are they integers?, characters?, ...).
+We recommend you to use our auxiliary function `.readDataSetToEnd()`, with the following optional arguments.

 - `columns`: columns that must be read without specific coercing to a datatype
 - `columns.as.numeric`: columns that must be read as numeric
 - `columns.as.ordinal`: columns that must be read as ordinal